munificent/craftinginterpreters/book/a-map-of-the-territory.md

 computing.
 As soon as we could talk to computers, we discovered doing so was too hard, and we enlisted their help.
-I find it fascinating that even though today's machines are literally a million times faster and have orders of magnitude more storage, they have almost the same structure.
+I find it fascinating that even though today's machines are literally a million times faster and have orders of magnitude more storage, the way we build programming languages is virtually unchanged.

 Though the territory covered by languages designers is vast, the trails they've carved through it are <span name="dead">few</span>.
 Not every language takes the